Autumn Term 2025

 Mondays 4pm – 6.30pm

-Drop-in life drawing sessions on Mondays.
+Drop-in life drawing sessions are usually on Mondays.
+However, during the summer we are planning workshops instead.
 We provide a model, easels and boards and Adam Roud is on hand to direct the model and to give advice to those who would like it.
 If you are interested in joining us please let Christian know and she will send you an email reminder before each session.

 Price: £20 per lesson